 Obviously, a large portion of this is profit margins.
 Even taking into account the internal costs of selling wine, selling direct to consumers allows wineries to avoid the traps of big retailers and sellers who demand excessive discounts on their products.
 Each bottle is simply worth more and so, you actually need to sell less to make the same amount of money.
 If you’re selling similar amounts or increasing your sales by creating a strategy that connects with your customers then you’ll see an instant boost in profits.

 And that’s where a strong DTC strategy really comes into its own.
 By creating something that resonates with your customers, the smart winery is able to build strong relationships that can last years.

 Repeat this after me: A business is its customers.

 So why would you rely on someone else to take care of your business?
-By focusing on DTC sales, you have a unique opportunity to build a relationship with your customers.
+By focusing on selling wine direct, you have a unique opportunity to build a relationship with your customers.
 You can find out who they are, what they like and why they keep returning to you again and again.
 You can gain true knowledge and understanding to grow your business and make it run more efficiently.